Should I keep a food diary? What the science says

 Triggerbites Features

-- Automatic ingredient breakdown: we parse your entries into components
+• Automatic ingredient breakdown: we parse your entries into the basic components so you don't have to

-- Built-in chemical tagging: FODMAP, histamine, salicylate, oxalate flagged automatically
+• Built-in chemical tagging: FODMAP, histamine, salicylates, oxalates ++ more compounds flagged automatically

 Not sure if it's food?
 Start anyway.
 It's about being preventative, staying ahead with collected data.
 Whether you find a pattern or rule something out, you'll thank your future self later.